Group Life Insurance and Disability Plans

 Long-term disability coverage provides income to workers whose earnings are interrupted by lengthy periods of disability.
 Long-term disability benefits usually begin when sick leave and short-term disability coverage are exhausted, and typically replace about 60 percent of income.

 Convinced yet?
-Disability insurance coverage can be very inexpensive when purchased in the group setting.
+Disability insurance coverage can be very inexpensive when purchased in a group setting.
 If you’re currently offering a group health insurance plan, short term and long term disability coverage is a natural extension of voluntary benefits.
 Faison Group can help you decide which plans work for your unique situation, offering personalized and comprehensive coverage.